Our campuses are closed but we're operational online and remotely.

 1. Check minimum admission requirements

-The minimum admission requirements depend on what type of student you are:
+The minimum admission requirements depend on your academic background:

-Or, the minimum admission requirements could depend on your specific situation:
+Or, the minimum admission requirements could depend on your situation:

 2. Check program-specific requirements